Murray Bookchin

 Murray Bookchin (/ˈbʊktʃɪn/; January 14, 1921 – July 30, 2006) was an American social theorist, author, orator, historian, and political philosopher.
-Influenced by G. W. F. Hegel, Karl Marx, and Peter Kropotkin, he was a pioneer in the environmental movement.
+Influenced by the works of G. W. F. Hegel, Karl Marx, and Peter Kropotkin, he was a pioneer in the environmental movement.
 Bookchin formulated and developed the theory of social ecology and urban planning within anarchist, libertarian socialist, and ecological thought.
 He was the author of two dozen books covering topics in politics, philosophy, history, urban affairs, and social ecology.
 Among the most important were Our Synthetic Environment (1962), Post-Scarcity Anarchism (1971), The Ecology of Freedom (1982), and Urbanization Without Cities (1987).
 In the late 1990s, he became disenchanted with what he saw as an increasingly apolitical "lifestylism" of the contemporary anarchist movement, stopped referring to himself as an anarchist, and founded his own libertarian socialist ideology called "communalism", which seeks to reconcile and expand Marxist, syndicalist, and anarchist thought.

 Bookchin was a prominent anti-capitalist, anti-fascist and advocate of social decentralization along ecological and democratic lines.
-His ideas have influenced social movements since the 1960s, including the New Left, the anti-nuclear movement, the anti-globalization movement, Occupy Wall Street, and the democratic confederalism of the Democratic Autonomous Administration of North and East Syria.
+His ideas have influenced social movements since the 1960s, including the New Left, the anti-nuclear movement, the anti-globalization movement, Occupy Wall Street, and the democratic confederalism of the Democratic Autonomous Administration of North and East Syria (Rojava).
 He was a central figure in the American green movement.
 An autodidact who never attended college, he is considered to be one of the most important left theorists of the twentieth century.

 Biography

-Background and early life 1921-1930
+Background and early life (1921–1930)

 Bookchin was born on 1921 in New York City to Nathan Bookchin (born Nacham Wisotsky) and his first wife, Rose (Kalusky) Bookchin, Jewish immigrants from the Russian Empire.
 His father was from Mazyr (now Belarus) and his mother from Vilnius (Lithuania).
 He was embarrassed by his given name Mortimore and went by his childhood nickname, Murray.
 His father adopted the name of a relative, Bukczin, and anglicized it to Bookchin.
 His parents divorced in 1934.
 He grew up in the Bronx with his mother, uncle Daniel, and maternal grandmother, Zeitel, a Socialist Revolutionary who imbued him with Russian populist ideas.